 I will be sure to do the following things ahead of time in case my abuser comes home when I am leaving.
 Notes I will be prepared.
 I will hide any evidence of leaving as I go.

-r mm mad any evidence or leaving as 186.

-I will prepare an escape route, such as staying

-in rooms where there are multiple exits and planning which exit I will take.
-I will hide all

-visible sharp objects in case they suspect 1

-am leaving.

-I will not tell my children that we are leaving

-until it is safe to do so.

-I will tell trusted friends, family, or neighbours about the violence and give them my full

-address, including apartment number, so they

-can call the police if they need to.

-I will give my full address, including apartment

-number, and set up a code word with people

-I trust so when I text them or speak the code

-word, they will know to call the police right

-away.

-${}$ If able, I will wait until they leave again and exit

-the house or apartment through a back door so I don't run into them on the way out.

-r don't run into them on the way out.

-444444444

-444444444

-4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4
+I will prepare an escape route, such as staying in rooms where there are multiple exits and planning which exit I will take.
+I will hide all visible sharp objects in case he suspects I am leaving.
+I will not tell my children that we are leaving until it is safe to do so.
+I will tell trusted friends, family, or neighbours about the violence and give them my full address, including apartment number, so they can call the police if they need to.
+I will give my full address, including apartment number, and set up a code word with people I trust so when I text them or speak the code word, they will know to call the police right away.
+If able, I will wait until he leaves again and exit the house or apartment through a back door so I don't run into him on the way out.